goosst/HomeAutomation/README.md

 14:00:02
 ```

+## hassbian hass.io homme-assistant
+- not confusing at all

 ## fhem
 - it's not the nicest interface but it looks mature and stable
 - installation instructions for debian/raspberry: https://debian.fhem.de/